 It could be that you suffered a psychological injury at work, such as bullying.
 Or you are suffering emotional distress having witnessed or experienced a violent act or injury.

-If so, then it’s likely you may have a claim for workers compensation in Queensland or the ACT.
+If so, then it’s likely you may have a claim for workers compensation in Queensland.

 You’re welcome to call us for help, or feel free to chat, or email and see how we can help get your personal injury compensation case underway, or review the most commonly asked questions below.

 No win no fee guaranteed, plus it pays for your injury expenses

 Frequently asked questions about emotional distress injury compensation claims

 Emotional distress damages are monetary damages that are designed to compensate you for the psychological impact of your injury on your daily life.

 There is a long and varied list of emotional distress indicators.

 Some cases of depression, weeping, humiliation and fright also fall under the umbrella of emotional distress.

 Emotional distress is a very subjective type of damage and can change from one person to the other, and a hard and fast definition does not really exist.